MAJOR CERTIFICATION FAQ

 - If I am registered for a course in an upcoming semester, or if I am currently enrolled in a course that will fulfill a requirement, but have not yet received a grade, can I apply that course to a requirement?

-Generally, the answer is no. Future courses for which you are registered will appear on the Major Certification Form, but you will not be allowed to select those courses until a grade is received.
+Up until your final semester in your senior year, the answer is no. Future courses for which you are registered will appear on the Major Certification Form, but you will not be allowed to select those courses until a grade is received.
 Once a grade is posted, the check box will appear next to that course so you can take an action.
-The only exception to that is when you are a senior in your final semester and you are preparing to submit your form for final certification.
-In that instance, the faculty member certifying you in the major will indicate that you will fulfill all of the requirements upon the successful completion of one or more specific courses that they identify from your academic history.
-During certification they can select courses that are currently in progress.
+The only time an "in-progress" course can be selected is in a student's final term.
+In-progress courses will appear in "green" on the form and the faculty certifier will confirm that the selected "in-progress" courses are necessary to fulfill the major.

 - When should I begin working with the Major Certification Form?